earthcubeprojects-chords/chords/bin/ssl/ssl.md

 ## Building

-Just a reminder: how to build the CHORDS specific containers using ``docker-compose``.
+Just a reminder on how to build the CHORDS specific images using ``docker-compose``.
 The service names are referenced; the _build_ section in _docker-compose.yml_ provides directions for building the image:

 ```sh